philwilliammee/web-developer/README.md

 ## Notes

-generate an invalid json response to test our auto error retry mechanism

-need to send full chatcontext to the web design assistant

-data loading

 Here are a few good test prompts that would showcase different aspects of the data and different visualization capabilities:

 Interactive Dashboard Prompt: